interplaynetary/free-association/docs/project/governance.md

 **Standard Contributions:**
 - Maintainers review and approve
-- Must pass tests and maintain code quality
+- Pass tests and maintain code quality
-- Should align with project direction
+- Align with project direction

 **Significant Changes:**
-- Require discussion before implementation
+- Discussion before implementation
-- May need RFC for architectural changes
+- May benefit from RFC for architectural changes
-- Must demonstrate value and feasibility
+- Demonstrate value and feasibility

 ### Documentation

-**Accuracy Required:**
+**Accuracy:**
-- Technical documentation must be accurate
+- Technical documentation is accurate
 - Changes reviewed for correctness
 - Clarity and accessibility valued